threefoldfoundation/www_threefold_io/content/home/index.md

 <br>

 Anyone can deploy nodes from their home or office and take part in hosting a decentralized alternative to corporate-owned data centers.
-Rewards are based on utilization, with 80% of earnings going to the hoster and 20% going to the ThreeFold Treasury.
+Rewards are based on utilization, with 80% of earnings going to the hoster.

 </div>